stemoutreach/CodeCreateLab/ParentVolunteer.md

 - The program is **self-paced**, allowing students to move forward as they master each skill level.
 - Each level introduces new concepts and builds on the last—growing in complexity as students grow in capability.
 - **Progress is earned**, not given.
-Students must demonstrate understanding and complete all challenges in a level before unlocking the next one.
+Students must **demonstrate understanding** and complete all challenges in a level before advancing to the next.
 - Students are encouraged to go as far as they want.
-Whether they complete one level or all of them, we celebrate their effort and growth.
+Whether they complete one level or many, we celebrate their effort and growth.

 ---